 Off-page SEO is often the most challenging part of achieving great online visibility – for technicians, marketers, and business owners alike.
 There are many factors where you have only limited, indirect control, so it can be harder to move the needle on off-page SEO.

-Difficulty counting “all” the backlinks that point to a site remains one of the biggest problems in digital marketing.
-No matter what tools you use or how diligent you are, it’s impossible to get the same view of your link portfolio Google has.
+Counting all the backlinks that point to a site remains one of the biggest problems in digital marketing.
+No matter what tools you use or how diligent you are, it’s impossible to get the same view of your link portfolio that Google has.

 Luckily, there are tools that can be effective, such as:

-- About how many total referring domains link to your entire website?
+- How many total referring domains link to your entire website?

-- About how many backlinks do your content and landing pages have?
+- How many backlinks do your content and landing pages have?